 - How many hours do you sleep?
 How many hours are left? - How many hours do you go to school?
-Is that more or less time than you spend with your family? - What activity are you participating in the most?
-The least? - If you could change one thing, what would you change about how you spend your time?
+Is that more or less than family time? - What activity do you do the most and the least? - If you could change one thing, what would you change about how you spend your time?